colshrapnel/thebestpdowrapper/README.md

 The best PDO wrapper
 =================

-Were written with three main goals in mind
+Were written with these main goals in mind:

-- static singleton implementation
+- static singleton implementation to make DB layer available anywhere
 - fix for the execute() returning boolean disallowing method chaining

 ## Static singleton implementation

 Although for the heavily OO-designned application such approach considered rather wrong practice, for the classical plain procedural PHP it is going the most reilable way, resembling old mysql_* style making database calls incredible simple in use, combining simplicity of old mysql functions with power and safety of prepared statements.
+Look:

     $sql  = 'SELECT return, fields  FROM table WHERE search_field = ?';
     $data = DB:prepare($sql)->execute([$search_val])->fetchAll();

-- only two lines to get search results!
+only two lines to get search results!

 All you need is to edit configuration constants and include this file in some bootstrap file. **That's all.** And immediately it will let you to use PDO as easy as mysql_* used to be (as long as you have this file included), yet with full power and safety of prepared statements.
 Or even simpler than old mysql ext, as most operations will be written in one-two lines.

-There are still some differences from old mysql ext:
+There are yet some differences from old mysql ext:

 - instead of calling `mysql_query` you have to call `DB::prepare()`
 - instead of adding variables in the query directly you have to pass them in `execute()` and substitute them in the query with question marks.
 - instead of just single fetch method use whatever suits you best:
  - if you need only single scalar value, use `fetchColumn()`
  - if you need one row, use `fetch()`
- - if you need multiple rows, use `fetchAll()` to get them into array to loop over after
+ - if you need multiple rows, use `fetchAll()` to get them into array to loop over afterwards

 In short, you have to run your queries in three steps: